eva-yanrong-chen/udacity_full_stack/projects/02_trivia_api/starter/backend/README.md

 **GET '/questions**
 - Fetches a dictionary of categories and a paginated dictionary of questions
 - Request Arguments: None
-- Returns: A categories object, a list of questions, success, total_questions
+- Returns: A categories object, a list of questions that are paginated to 10 questions per page, success, total_questions

 ```
 {